jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_federation_upgrade.md

 ---
-title: Upgrade Spotlight in a Federated Spotlight Deployment
+title: Upgrade Spotlight in a Federated Deployment
-summary: "If Spotlight Enterprise is deployed as a federated system of multiple Spotlight Diagnostic Server then follow these upgrade steps for best practice and make sure all the Spotlight Diagnostic Server in the federation are included in the upgrade process."
+summary: "If Spotlight Enterprise is deployed as a federated system of multiple Spotlight Diagnostic Server then follow these steps for best practice to upgrade Spotlight.
+Make sure all the Spotlight Diagnostic Server and Spotlight Clients in the federation are included in the upgrade process."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_backend_federation_upgrade.html
 folder: SpotlightEnterprise